nikic/nikic.github.com/_posts/2012-01-09-Disproving-the-Single-Quotes-Performance-Myth.markdown

 ---
 layout: post
 title: Disproving the Single Quotes Performance Myth
-excerpt: One of the oldest myths of PHP is that single quotes are faster than double quotes.
+excerpt: One of the oldest myths around PHP is that single quotes are faster than double quotes.
 And.
 It.
 Is.
 Not.
 True.
 ---
 If there is one PHP related thing that I *really* hate, then it is definitely the Single Quotes Performance Myth.
 Let's do a random Google search for ["PHP single quotes performance"][1]: [You][2]